Virginia Certified Title Examiner

 - Online courses available through the Virginia Land Title Institute

-All candidates who receive their VCTE credential prior to June 2021 must complete 16-hours of certification continuing education (CCE) before the compliance period ends on December 31, 2021.
+All candidates who receive their VCTE certification prior to January 2023 must complete 8-hours of certification continuing education (CCE) before the compliance period ends on December 31, 2023.

 Information For Outside ProvidersVLTA encourages affiliated organizations to submit course offerings for approval as Certification Continuing Education (CCE) courses for the Virginia Certified Title Examiners (VCTE).
 Providers must submit a completed Outside Provider Course Approval form to be considered.
 Forms must be submitted a minimum of 15 days in advance of the live course.
 VLTA will provide credit for live in-person events, online/published courses, and on-demand courses.